Gildas-GH/epi/README.md

+---
+title: Epi - Convert any YouTube channel into a downloadable playlist
+---

 ## 1. Head over to YouTube in your browser, and find the URL of your favorite user, channel, or playlist.

 The URL will look like one of these: